CE-Deepanshu/MSE_CE_GNDEC_2025.github.io/README.md

 Quest 1: What clear cover be provided for a beam which is part of a bridge deck to be constructed over the Arabian Sea, along the western cost of Mumbai.

 Answer 1.
-Provide 45mm clear cover considering severe express condition - concrete exposed to coastal environment
+Provide 50mm clear cover considering very severe condition - concrete exposed to coastal environment Acc. to table no. 16, IS 456 : 2000

 Ques 2: Analysis for the maximum BM to be considered for the design of the landing slab of a staircase shown in the figure, taking total design lead on landing and flight as 10 KN/m², X = 0.45m, Y = 0.6m & G=2.5m.
 Clear width of staircase is 2.4m and brick walls supporting Staircase have thickness of 250m.